phil668/Polar/README.md

-Polar is a text editor implemented by rust
+​				Polar is a text editor implemented by rust

+a